GIVING BACK TO OUR COMMUNITIES. IT’S THE RIGHT THING TO DO.

 A successful proposal demonstrates:

-- GSC funding priorities: We look for projects that fall within the CGP funding priorities of improving access to basic health care for uninsured and underinsured populations of youth and families in Canada.
+- GSC funding priorities: We look for projects that fall within the CGP funding priorities of improving access to basic health care for uninsured and underinsured populations of youth and families of indigenous peoples in Canada: new immigrants and racialized populations, youth, seniors and individuals.

 - Organization strength: The organization needs to demonstrate a clear sense of mission and project goals and be in a good financial standing.